k8sp/bootstrapper/pxe-on-rasppi/README.md

 Then I restarted the Raspberry Pi.
 It boots into a status that the DHCP server runs OK and it can resovle and access `www.google.com`.

-Then I restarted the Mac Mini again.
+Then I restarted the Thinkpad again.
 It got `192.168.2.15`, an IP address in the specified range.